escaparrac/IRL-relay-SRT-RTMP/README.md

 Before starting, this guide assumes that you already have an Ubuntu/Debian system ready.
 If you don't have it, check this guide on how to create a VM in Windows.
 All the configurations will be done with the console, no graphic interface will be needed.
 Also, the -sudo- user for this tutorial will be "ubuntu", so be wary to change it before executing the commands.
 Execute the commands line by line for better results.

+> [!BETA]
+> You can install the SRT + SRTLA service  with one command.
+You need to be logged in as a sudo user, not root:
+> `sudo curl -s -H "Cache-Control: no-cache" -o "install.sh" "https://raw.githubusercontent.com/escaparrac/IRL-relay-SRT-RMTP/main/install.sh" && sudo chmod +x install.sh && sudo ./install.sh`

 # Table of contents

 1. [Create a SRT server with stats monitor](https://github.com/escaparrac/IRL-relay-SRT-RMTP#srt-with-stats-monitor-sls)